 CFP Board Censures Improper CFP® Certificant Conduct

-WASHINGTON, DC –June 12, 2008 – Certified Financial Planner Board of Standards Inc. (CFP Board) announces that it has permanently revoked the right of Roger C. Faubel, of Youngstown, Ohio, to use the CFP® certification marks, effective immediately.
+WASHINGTON, DC, May 29, 2009 - Certified Financial Planner Board of Standards Inc. (CFP Board) today announces that it has taken public action against the following individuals' rights to use the CFP® certification marks:

 The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for personal financial planning.
-CFP Board owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.
-CFP Board currently authorizes more than 57,000 individuals to use these marks in the United States.
+The Board of Directors, in furthering CFP Board’s mission, acts on behalf of the public, CFP® certificants and other stakeholders.
+CFP Board owns the certification marks: CFP®; CERTIFIED FINANCIAL PLANNER™; and the federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
+CFP Board currently authorizes more than 59,000 individuals to use these marks in the U.S.

 # # #

-CFP® - The Recognized Standard of Excellence in Personal Financial Planning
+CFP® - The Recognized Standard of Excellence for Personal Financial Planning